convissor/ubuntu_laptop_installation/readme.md

 Now you're in Ubuntu's installer.

+On the "Installation type" screen, ensure the "Erase disk and install Ubuntu" radio button is selected.
+Then put checks in the "Encrypt the new Ubuntu installation for security" and "Use LVM with the new Ubuntu installation" boxes.

-When asked for a user name, DO __NOT__ use your company assigned user name.
+When you are asked to "Pick a username" on the "Who are you?" screen, DO __NOT__ use your company assigned user name.
-A regular, company provided user name account will be created later.
+A regular user name account will be created later.
 This first account is an admin user with sudo privileges; it should be a separate account from the one you use on a day-to-day basis for regular work.
 This prevents destructive commands from being inadvertently executed.

-When asked whether to encrypt the home directory, say no.  It's unnecessary because the whole drive will be encrypted.

-Once the "Partition disks" screen comes up, pick the option for encrypting the whole drive.
+Also on that screen, pick the "Require my password to log in" radio button.
+While picking "Encrypt my home folder" isn't essential because the whole drive is encrypted, picking it is another safety measure in the event other users are given accounts on the machine.

 Configuration